The Guide to Managing Screen Time for ADHD Kids

 Let’s also not forget how easily distracted kids can get lost with the infinite, endless possibilities of video games, youtube surfing, and social media.

-Limiting screens for ADHD kids may be harder, but it’s not impossible.
-As parents of ADHD kids, I would argue, we have even more reason to mindfully guide how our kids use screens while they are young and still developing their brain.
+Managing screens for ADHD kids may be harder, but it’s not impossible.
+As parents of ADHD kids, I would argue, we have even more reason to mindfully guide how our kids use screens, while they are young and still developing their brain.

 Which leads us to…….